British Gymnastics Membership

 Please go onto the British gymnastics website for more information.

 The Annual Membership you require if your child is aged between 4 & 16 is the Bronze Membership and costs £17 per year (1st Oct-31st Sept).
+If you child is 4 years old and not yet in full time education, BG might offer you Preschool Membership for only £13.
+If this is the case, go ahead and get this membership as you will still be covered.

 This membership is for gymnasts that are taking part in recreational gymnastics or just starting to take part in local competitions.
 Whether you are new to the sport and finding out which style of gymnastics you enjoy the most, or you have been taking part for some time and are now competing in local-level competitions, Bronze membership is perfect for you.